Skip to main content

 - Think about all the possibilities that define a two-person interaction.

-- Choose, for example, between relationships of intimates, strangers, family members, friends, different cultures, co-workers, etc. You can search these concepts in the Encyclopedia of Human Relationships or the Gale Virtual Reference Library.
+- Choose, for example, between relationships of intimates, strangers, family members, friends, different cultures, co-workers, etc. You can search for concepts in these encyclopedias:

 - Review theories that describe them.